copluh/fandoms/README.md

   the main fandoms that im in are

 <p align="center">
-  arcane, jet set radio and across the spiderverse
+  arcane, jet set radio, spiderverse and squid game

 ##
 <p align="center">
   the main ponies that i use are

 <p align="center">
-  ekko, lest, mel, miles morales, prowler and hobie brown
+  ekko, mel, miles, prowler, hobie and sae-byeok

 <p align="center">
 (all of my ponies have my github connected)